undomained/teds/teds/Readme_KNMI.md

 - Add the following information
   - title.
 Title for this scenario
   - description.
 Description for this scenario
   - `scenario_dir`.
-Sub directory in base output directory (data/no2) where the scenario output files can be found.
+Sub directory in base output directory (data/no2) where the scenario output files can be found in sub directory scenarios.
   - steps.
 The steps that need to be rerun.
 For instance, if the scenario is running with different CKD files for IM and L1B than there is no need to rerun GM and SGM.
 The nominal GM and SGM output files can be used.
     But from IM onwards all steps need to be rerun.